 Another example of police officers acting on fear rather than good practice can be seen in the shooting incident of Kevin Pegues, a known user of marijuana, also carrying a knife and was chased from a Tukwila grocery store for allegedly stealing a ball worth approximately $2.00.
 Mr. Pegues claims that he paid for the ball in full and evidence has shown that to be true.
 Mr. Pegues was using marijuana on June 15, 2009.
 Following the shooting of Mr. Pegues by Tukwila Police Detective James Seese, evidence shows that he had possession of marijuana and was treated at Harborview trauma center for gun shot wounds to his back.
 Mr. Pegues was accused of stabbing the Tukwila police dog, Gino, and claims were made that it was Detective James Seese’ justification for shooting Mr. Pegues.
 However, evidence shows that Mr. Pegues did not stab, Gino and that he had tossed his knife far out of reach prior to being tased.
-The most detailed dash cam video is missing from the King County Court exhibit room in down town Seattle and was likely not introduced as evidence.
+The most detailed dash cam video is missing from the King County Court exhibit room in Seattle and was likely not introduced as evidence.
 The evidence is missing and likely will result in obstruction of justice for all those who acted in this crime and cover-up.
 The Federal Bureau of Investigation is conducting a color of law review on this case for civil rights and white collar crime.
 USC 1985.
-The full forensic review by Regis Costello, Robert T. Sandor and Lisa Werner.
+The full forensic review was conducted by Regis Costello, Robert T. Sandor and Lisa Werner.
 All evidence pertaining to this review can be shared upon schedule with the Seattle FBI.

 Any thriving business model should control spending.
 Any model that begins to weaken or display spending in excess of income is a flawed model and should be changed right away in order to be successful.
 Business owners are most often in business to make money and see returns on the investment of time and material costs.
 The American tax payer is required to contribute and maintain the revenues that keep our infrastructure moving forward and maintained daily in addition to all other demands.
 This tax revenue is also essential and requires the same level of fiscal stewardship as any healthy growing business model.
 I will make this model our daily practice globally.